homebrewedsec/seguri.io/index.md

 layout: splash
 title: "Seguri"
 header:
-  title: "Tired of one-size-fits-all cybersecurity solutions?"
+  title: "Ready for Security Solutions That Actually Fit your Business?"
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: assets/images/home-header.webp
   actions:
     - label: "Speak with an Expert"
       url: "/contact"
-excerpt: "Experience custom-tailored security solutions designed with security practitioners in mind."
+excerpt: "Frustrated with cookie-cutter cybersecurity approaches that ignore your unique challenges?
+At Seguri, we get it.
+We're practitioners turned consultants, crafting tailored security solutions that work in the real world, not just on paper."
 services:
   - icon: fa-solid fa-shield-halved
     title: "Accelerate your Security Program"